harleydutton/among-thieves/meta/problems.md

 [[problems]] A graphic of what each player's play area should look like would be helpful.
 A reminder card could be used to mark your discard pile.
 Should discard be face-up or facedown? people don't seem to be having issues with the city or the heist locations.

-[[problems]] in playtesting, there seems to be a problem where people don't understand the timing of trap and sabotage.
-I think allowing sabotage to be played after the fact would solve some of this problem.
-Steal doesn't seem to be as much of a problem.

-how many players can there be in a game?